MuskanChaddha/STONE-PAPER-SCISSOR-GAME-IN-Python/README.md

  The game will be played against the computer .

 # NOTE: If you have Anaconda installed then open "conda prompt".
 Then:
- type "pip install  playsound" type "pip install pysttx3 " in the cmd
+  type "pip install -r requirements.txt"

 # How to Run ?
    Make sure you have python installed